Buzz Aldrin: Politics

 Aldrin is an active supporter of the Republican Party, headlining fundraisers for its members of Congress and endorsing its candidates.
 He appeared at a rally for George W. Bush in 2004 and campaigned for Paul Rancatore in Florida in 2008, Mead Treadwell in Alaska in 2014 and Dan Crenshaw in Texas in 2018.
-He appeared at the 2019 State of the Union Address as a guest of President Trump.
+He appeared at the 2019 State of the Union Address as a guest of President Donald Trump.

+In the 2024 presidential election, he endorsed Trump.
+Aldrin cited Trump's promotion of space exploration policy as a reason for his endorsement, claiming that interest in it has waned in previous years.
+He was quoted with saying "For me, for the future of our Nation, to meet enormous challenges, and for the proven policy accomplishments above, I believe the nation is best served by voting for Donald J. Trump".
+He added, "I wholeheartedly endorse him for President of the United States.
+Godspeed President Trump, and God Bless the United States of America".

 Freemasonry

-Buzz Aldrin is the first Freemason to set foot on the moon.
+Buzz Aldrin is the first Freemason to set foot on the Moon.
 Aldrin was initiated into Freemasonry at Oak Park Lodge No. 864 in Alabama and raised at Lawrence N. Greenleaf Lodge, No. 169 in Colorado.

 By the time Aldrin stepped onto the lunar surface, he was a member of two Masonic lodges: Montclair Lodge No. 144 in New Jersey and Clear Lake Lodge No. 1417 in Seabrook, Texas, where he was invited to serve on the High Council and was ordained in the 33rd degree of the Ancient and Accepted Scottish Rite.

-He is also a member of York Rite and Arabia Shrine Temple of Houston.
+Aldrin is also a member of York Rite and Arabia Shrine Temple of Houston.

 Other

-In 2007, Aldrin confirmed to Time magazine that he had recently had a face-lift, joking that the g-forces he was exposed to in space "caused a sagging jowl that needed some attention."
+In 2007, Aldrin confirmed to Time magazine that he had recently had a face-lift, joking that the g-forces he was exposed to in space "caused a sagging jowl that needed some attention".